 Calculate Your Estimated Taxes

-The City of Avon Lake is proposing an additional 0.4% municipal income tax on the May 5, 2026, ballot.
+The City of Avon Lake is proposing Issue 13 — an additional 0.4% municipal income tax — on the May 5, 2026, ballot.
 If passed, the income tax rate would be adjusted from 1.5% to 1.9% for a five-year period.
-The approximate $6.6 million in revenue generated by this 0.4% increase would go into a dedicated Roads and Capital Improvements Fund.
+The approximately $6.6 million in revenue generated by this 0.4% increase would go into a dedicated Roads and Capital Improvements Fund.
 A minimum of 65% of the revenue would be specifically designated for road improvements and associated debt, and a maximum of 35% designated to stormwater management projects, capital equipment, and payments on capital-related debt.

 In addition, this does not take funding from our schools or library.